shadowPunch/P2P-file-transfer/README.md

 UPDATE 3 -- fallback with websocket relays to get around firewalls restricting p2p.

 UPDATE 4 -- packaged application using electron.
 Replaced ngrok with localhost.run for tunnelling (SSH tunneling) to avoi auth key registration.
 Packaged application for linux, windows, macOs.
+Works as an independent application.

+UPDATE  -- hosted on Vercel for frontend CDN and Render for backend.
+Added this implementation in hosted version folder.

+Deployment Link --

 ## Project Structure